secureblue/secureblue.github.io/content/INDEX.md

 permalink: /
 ---

 secureblue offers hardened operating system images generated with [BlueBuild](https://blue-build.org/), using [Fedora Atomic Desktop](https://fedoraproject.org/atomic-desktops/)'s [base images](https://pagure.io/workstation-ostree-config) as a starting point.
+Fedora is one of the few Linux distributions that ships with selinux and associated tooling built-in and enabled by default.
+This makes it advantageous as a starting point for building a hardened system.
+However, out of the box it's lacking hardening in numerous other areas.
+This project's goal is to improve on that significantly.

+The project also maintains [hardened-chromium](https://github.com/secureblue/hardened-chromium), a hardened fork inspired by GrapheneOS's [Vanadium](https://github.com/GrapheneOS/Vanadium), using [Fedora's Chromium](https://src.fedoraproject.org/rpms/chromium) as a base, intended for use with [hardened_malloc](https://github.com/GrapheneOS/hardened_malloc) as packaged and provided by secureblue.
+In fact, hardened-chromium is included in the secureblue desktop images.

 # Scope